aws-amplify/docs/js/datastore.md

 ```sh
 expo install @react-native-community/netinfo
 ```
-Thats all for Expo managed apps.
+That is all for Expo managed apps.
 Move directly to the [next step](https://aws-amplify.github.io/docs/js/datastore#import-generated-models)

 #### For Apps created with React Native CLI:
 Install NetInfo through npm